 - Upon acceptance into an online program, you will complete Northwestern's financial aid request form, and our financial aid specialist will help you with your financial plan.

+Take courses that help you grow as an educator.
+Apply what you learn immediately to improve programming and student learning!
+The early childhood core courses (33 credits) are listed below.
 Practicum experience and clinical practice are tailored to your schedule and may be partially completed in your own early childhood workplace.

-Early Childhood Core Courses (32 credits):
+Early Childhood courses (33 credits):

 ECE 305 -